 - 1. Students who have earned at least 40 transferable hours from a single baccalaureate institution may complete either Houghton's foreign language requirement or the foreign language requirement of the institution where the majority of transferable hours have been earned. - 2.
-Students who have earned at least 45 transferable hours in at least seven of the following 10 areas writing, literature, communication, foreign language, social science, philosophy, fine arts, history, math, and science - need only take Biblical Literature and another Bible course or Introduction to Christianity to complete Houghton Integrative Studies requirements.
+Students who have earned at least 45 transferable hours in at least seven of the following 10 areas writing, literature, communication, foreign language, social science, philosophy, fine arts, history, math, and science need only take Biblical Literature or, if eligible, a 200 level Bible course (excluding BIBL 251 and BIBL 261) and Introduction to Christianity to complete their Integrative Studies requirements.